isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/Vaccinated Travel Lane (Air) Overview.md

 <div style="background-color:#edf4fa;" class="content">
 <p style="line-height:1.3; font-size:18px;">Travellers are considered fully vaccinated (<a target="_blank" href="/health/vtsg">click here for definition</a>) if they have received the full regimen of WHO EUL vaccines at least two weeks before arrival in Singapore. </p>
-<p style="line-height:1.3; font-size:18px;">Unvaccinated travellers who are 12 and below in this calendar year can travel to Singapore via the VTL (Air) if accompanied by a fully vaccinated VTL (Air) traveller.</p>
+<p style="line-height:1.3; font-size:18px;">Unvaccinated travellers who are 12 and below (i.e. born in or after 2010) in this calendar year can travel to Singapore via the VTL (Air) if accompanied by a fully vaccinated VTL (Air) traveller.</p>
 </div>

 <input id="title3" type="checkbox">